rng-guy/NFSMWBartender/README.txt

 To INSTALL Bartender:
  1) • if it doesn't exist already, create a "scripts" folder in your game's installation folder;
- 2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder; and
+ 2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder;
+ 3) • if Bartender's .asi file gets flagged by your antivirus software, whitelist the file; and
- 3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".
+ 4) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

 AFTER INSTALLING Bartender:
  1) • check out its configuration (.ini) files in the "scripts\BartenderSettings" folder, and